-Opposite to the cathedral is Belfort (Belfry), 91 meters high town hall’s tower, from 14th century.
-On its top „Ghent Dragon“ which symbolically watches over the city is perched.
-From the time tower was built, city watchmen was taking care from it’s gallery in order to sound the alarm if the fire would be spotted.
+Opposite to the Cathedral is Belfort (Belfry), 91 meters high town hall’s tower, from the 14th century.
+On its top “Ghent Dragon “which symbolically watches over the city is perched.
+From the time tower was built, city watchmen were taking care from its gallery to sound the alarm if the fire would be spotted.

 Next to Belfort, the Town Hall is situated.
 Its oldest part was built in 14th century, but the construction took 6 centuries to be done, so different architectural styles can be seen on it.